jerrywham/phishing_warning/README.md

 When a user open one of the page of your shaarli by clicking on a link which open a new window, the orginal page is substitute with the phishing_warning page.

 #  Acknowledgements
-THank you to [Nathanael Cherrier](https://blog.nathanaelcherrier.com/) for this brillant idea.
+Thank you to [Nathanael Cherrier](https://blog.nathanaelcherrier.com/) for this brillant idea.